ocaml/ocaml.org/data/tutorials/gs_01_a_first_hour_with_ocaml.md

 ```

 Note that this isn't a variable as in languages like C and Python.
 Its value
 cannot be changed.

-We can write it all in one go using `let` ... `in` ...:
+We can write also write it all on one line using `let` ... `in` ...:

 ```ocaml
 # let x = 50 in x * x;;